-The sulphur content shall not exceed 0.01% (API 5L PSL 2 limit is 0.015%)
+The sulfur content shall not exceed 0.01% (API 5L PSL 2 limit is 0.015%).

-The phosphorus content shall not exceed 0.015% (API 5L PSL 2 limit is 0.025%)
+The phosphorus content shall not exceed 0.015% (API 5L PSL 2 limit is 0.025%).

-The use of sulphide shape control agents such as calcium is permitted.
-However, all additions made for this purpose must be reported.
+The use of sulfide shape control agents such as calcium is permitted.
+However, all additions made for this purpose shall be reported.

-The maximum carbon equivalent (CE) is 0.35 (API 5L PSL 2 limit is 0.43%)

-The concentration of any intentionally added element such as rare earths, Ti, Nb, B, Al etc must be reported.
+The maximum carbon equivalent (CE) is 0.35 (API 5L PSL 2 limit is 0.43%) The concentration of any intentionally added element such as rare earths, Ti, Nb, B, AI etc. shall be reported.
 Also to be reported are any elements which affect carbon equivalent determinations.

-4.3.3.5 Metallographic & microscopic examination
+4.3.3.5 Metallographic and microscopic examination